WiktorGruszczynski/Online-Fruits-Shop/README.md

 ## About

-**Fruits Market** is an interactive shopping website that allows user to purchase the various fruits available.
+**Fruits Market** is an interactive and responsive shopping website that allows user to purchase the various fruits available.
 These fruits can be added to shopping cart and then after purchasing, the shopping cart products will be available as an order in `/orders` subpage.
 All orders are indexed by the date they were purchased.
 The fruits dispalyed on website are taken from database.
 Individual products can be added to that database using `Admin Panel`

 ## Technologies